bit-bots/bitbots_main/bitbots_docs/docs/manual/software/ci.rst

 5. We create a `pipeline` variable of type `BitbotsPipeline <https://github.com/bit-bots/bitbots_jenkins_library/blob/master/src/de/bitbots/jenkins/BitbotsPipeline.groovy>`_.
    This class contains most of the pipeline logic and is the main content of this library.

+   By default, the pipeline restricts documentation publishing to only happen on the primary branch of a repository.
+Since we don't want to change the default behavior, we don't explicitly define the last argument.

 6. We configure the pipeline to run for the package named *bitbots_docs*.
    See `PackagePipelineSettings <https://github.com/bit-bots/bitbots_jenkins_library/blob/master/src/de/bitbots/jenkins/PackagePipelineSettings.groovy>`_
    which configures what the pipeline should do and `PackageDefinition <https://github.com/bit-bots/bitbots_jenkins_library/blob/master/src/de/bitbots/jenkins/PackageDefinition.groovy>`_ which defines a packages name and where it is defined in the repo.

    In this case, the pipeline should run for the package *bitbots_docs* which is located in a folder with the same name.
-   The pipeline should *build the package*, *document the package* and *publish the package* if the current run is not a change request (meaning not a pull request).
+   The pipeline should *build the package*, *document the package* and *publish the package* which are the default settings so they are not explicitly given.

 .. _make_package_resolvable_in_ci: